DylanBT928/cpp-projects/README.md

 - [Tetris](./programs/Tetris/Tetris.cpp) - A puzzle video game that allows players to rotate falling blocks strategically to clear levels.

 - [Tic-Tac-Toe](./programs/Tic-Tac-Toe/TicTacToe.cpp) - A simple game in which a user must win by getting 3 in a row with their shape: X or O

+## Contributing

+Any contributions made are greatly appreciated and welcomed.
+For major changes, please open an issue first to discuss what you would like to change.

+1) Fork the Project
+2) Create your Branch (`git checkout -b NewBranch`)
+3) Commit your Changes (`git commit -m 'Add new feature'`)
+4) Push to the Branch (`git push origin NewBranch`)
+5) Open a Pull Request

+## License

+Distributed under the MIT License.
+See `LICENSE` for more information.